 Bell and Wes finally track down the heavily-armed crystal meth cowboys and their lab.
 And all hell breaks loose.

 Taking a chance on a new author often disappoints--this one doesn't.
 In the cop drama genre, this book is fast paced and funny at times, sad at others.
 I kept wanting to sit down and read to find out where the story was going and what was going to happen to the two main charcters, Wes and Bell.
 The story didn't rely on predictability and kept me surprised.
 It is gritty in language and imagery but it worked well for me.

-While I was waiting for a friend to get ready for a dinner out,he is IMPOSSIBLY slow!, I started to flip through a book he had laying on a table, The Crystal Meth Cowboys by John Knoerle.
-The page I happened to land on had the most marvelous mental image. --"The other cops laughed loudly.
-Chug's head rested on the bar,cradled in his folded arms.
-They had decorated his hair with swizzle sticks and drink straws." -- I borrowed his copy immediately and crushed it in 20 furious hours.
-I am very excited to learn this author has several other titles I look forward to reading.
-Oooo and sweet Christ,this O'ccifer Bell?
+While I was waiting for a friend to get ready for dinner out - he is IMPOSSIBLY slow - I started to flip through a book he was reading.
+The page I landed on had the most marvelous image. --"The other cops laughed loudly.
+Chug's head rested on the bar, cradled in his folded arms.
+They had decorated his hair with swizzle sticks and drink straws." -- I 'borrowed' the book immediately and crushed it in 20 furious hours.
+Oooo, sweet Christ, this O'ccifer Bell?
 This character?
 He #*!@ RULES!!!